Download Raw Samples Below

 – Flares Easily

 – Bad Mustache Distortion – Adobe now has Canon profiles built into Lightroom and Photoshop.
-Should work for Sony as well.
+It should work for Sony as well.

 The Samyang 14mm f2.8 Reviews And Problems

 I’ve read a lot of bad reviews about this lens and a lot of good reviews.
-What I’ve learned was the people giving the bad reviews were criticizing the lens because it was all manual.
+I’ve learned that the people giving the bad reviews criticized the lens because it was all manual.
 So are Zeiss, Leica, Voigtlander, and many others.
 It’s possible these people just didn’t know what they were getting into, plus the lens can come with autofocus for Nikon users.

 After my experiences, I’m pretty sure Ken just got a bad copy.
-My lens does not exhibit the bad qualities he speaks of which you can see in my test shots below.
-I actually love this lens.
-And remember it’s Ken Rockwell.
+My lens does not exhibit the bad qualities he speaks of, which you can see in my test shots below.
+I love this lens.
+And remember, it’s Ken Rockwell.
 Take anything he says with a grain of salt.
 He has a bad reputation for bad reviews.

 I also get several emails a week now from people who are on the fence about this lens, afraid of getting a bad copy.
-I always tell them not to worry about it since people vocalize a lot more when they receive a bad copy than when they receive a good copy.
-If you have any concerns of the quality of this lens just read all the good reviews over at Amazon.
+I always tell them not to worry about it since people vocalize more when they receive a bad copy than when they receive a good one.

 Best Ultra Wide Lens For Sony E-Mount Shooters

-When I first wrote this review the Sony A7r didn’t exist yet.
-Now I get a lot of emails from Sony uses wondering if they should buy this lens or the Sony 16-35mm f4.
-So to relieve my inbox a little, I’ll briefly share what I know here.
+I didn’t know that the Sony A7r existed when I first wrote this review.
+Now, I get a lot of emails from Sony users wondering if they should buy this lens or the Sony 16-35mm f4.
+So, to relieve my inbox, I’ll briefly share what I know here.

 Rokinon 14mm vs Sony 15-35mm f4

-Speed: A lot of people are really attracted to this lens because it’s an f2.8.
+Speed: Many people are attracted to this lens because it’s an f2.8.
 This makes it one of the fastest ultra-wide lenses that work well for the Sony E-Mount.
-However, when you look at the Cine version of this lens they rate it as a T3.1.
-Meaning, it’s a dark lens.
+However, when you look at the Cine version of this lens, they rate it as a T3.1.
+Meaning it’s a dark lens.
 When I compare it to the Sony 16-35mm side by side at f5.6, the Rokinon shoots almost a full stop darker.
-So there ends up being almost no advantage to it being an f2.8 lens since it performs almost more like an f4 lens anyway.
+So there is almost no advantage to it being an f2.8 lens since it performs almost more like an f4 lens anyway.

-Colors: The Rokinon 14mm shoots a lot warmer than any other ultra-wide lens.
+Colors: The Rokinon 14mm shoots much warmer than other ultra-wide lenses.

-Agle of View: The Rokinon does shoot wider than the Voigtlander and Sony, but you’ll have to crop slightly when correcting for the distortion.
+The angle of View: The Rokinon does shoot wider than the Voigtlander and Sony, but you’ll have to crop slightly when correcting for distortion.
 Not by a lot, but do keep that in mind.

-If you want to see more comparisons between my Ultra Wide lenses, I’m working on an article that compares all the best ultra-wide lenses for the Sony E-Mount.
+If you want to see more comparisons between my ultra-wide lenses, I’m working on an article that compares all the best ultra-wide lenses for the Sony E-Mount.
 You can find that here on this page Sony E-Mount Ultra Wide Comparison.
-It’s a work in progress since I’m still developing charts and web code to better compare all these lenses.
+It’s a work in progress since I’m still developing charts and web code to compare all these lenses better.

 Samyang 14mm f2.8 vs Canon 16-35mm f2.8L II